-Suzanne Bostwick, Program Manager bostwics@newschool.edu
+Suzanne Bostwick, Associate Director of Academic Programs bostwics@newschool.edu

 For more than 40 years, the Milano School has offered programs in the field of management.
 From the outset, our programs offered an alternative approach to management education developing socially responsible leaders with the capacity to generate meaningful and lasting change in the world.